Guantanamo Bay detention camp: Operating procedures

 It should be understood that only a few of the Air Force personnel who encountered efforts to elicit false confessions in Korea were subjected to really full dress, all-out attempts to make them behave in the manner I have sketched.
 The time between capture and repatriation for many was too short, and, presumably, the trained interrogators available to the Communists too few, to permit this.
 Of the few Air Force prisoners who did get the full treatment, none could be made to behave in complete accordance with the Chinese Communists' ideal of the "repentant criminal".

-It is unclear from the article whether the "sketch" of techniques set out in the chart are supported by evidence from prisoner interviews or whether it simply presents "communist" methodology in idealized form in accordance with the conventions of the time.
-While the chart ostensibly presents the methodology of the "enemy", it has come to have actual application at home.
-In the military, the techniques outlined by the chart are commonly referred to as "Biderman's Principles" and within the intelligence community it has come to be known as "Biderman's Chart of Coercion".
-The chart is also often used by anti-cult web sites to describe how religious cults control their members.